regulondbunam/mongo-filter-object-parser/README.md

 With this module you can be able to make a MongoDB filter starting from a string that contains all arguments and operator.

-Currently, the mongodb-filter-object-parser support 2 types of filter parser, simpleSearch and advancedSearch;
+Currently, the mongodb-filter-object-parser support 2 types of filter parser, search and advancedSearch;

 The first one focused on queries that only want to get the documents containing the term/argument that was sent in any text field, and the advanced one offers high control on the query and needs syntax like value-field as argument.

-## Simple search
+## Search

 ### Supported use-cases